 Shortcuts are a simple way to apply a quick schedule or audio profile with one click!
-Click the button with the icons to open the Shortcuts screen.
-From here you can setup a variety of shortcuts.
-These will be added to your home screen when you are finished using Volume Butler.
-There are 4 types of shortcuts available:
+Shortcuts will be added to your home screen like any other app icon.
+There is variety of shortcuts available:

 - Single Profile

 - Adding a single profile will put an icon on your home screen with the profile’s name.
-Clicking on the newley added icon will apply the profile!
+Clicking on the newly added icon will apply the profile!

 - All Profiles

 - Adding the All Profiles shortcut will put an icon on your home screen.
-Clicking on this will open the profiles screen where a profile can be choosen and applied.
+Clicking on this will open the profiles screen where a profile can be chosen and applied.